XZ3R5T/Active-Directory-Cheatsheet/README.md

 ## Credential Dumping

 ### Dumping Hashes from LSASS
-Your compromised machine most likely dont have `mimikatz.exe` installed because it's not normal for users to have malware in their machine right?
+Our compromised machine most likely dont have `mimikatz.exe` installed because it's not normal for users to have malware in their machine right?
 Let's try uploading mimikatz to the machine we compromised.

-If we havent get `mimikatz` in your Attacker machine yet, we can try going to `@gentilkiwi` mimikatz repository, or we can copy the following link
+If you havent had `mimikatz` in your Attacker machine yet, we can try going to `@gentilkiwi` mimikatz repository, or we can copy the following link
 ```sh
 https://github.com/gentilkiwi/mimikatz
 ```
 After going to the repo, go to releases and download any compressed file to your liking, in this case we'll be using a `.zip` instead.
-So click on the file `mimikatz_trunk.zip` and extract it to a directory
+So click on the file `mimikatz_trunk.zip` and extract it to a directory called `mimikatz_trunk`

 ```sh
 unzip mimikatz_trunk.zip -d mimikatz_trunk